 Of course, exact prices can vary a lot based on location and the specific liquor store.
 Jack may be more expensive than Maker’s Mark from another store down the street.
 However, if you compare prices at the same liquor store you’ll generally find Maker’s to be about $2-4 more expensive for a 750ml bottle.
 A full 1.75L handle is likely to be roughly $4-5 more expensive.

 Ultimately, Jack Daniels vs Maker’s Mark are close enough in price that it shouldn’t be a major deciding factor.
 It’s understandable if it is a big factor for you, though.
+The difference can add up quickly if you find yourself buying Jack or Maker’s often.

 When Does Price Difference Matter?